 The leadership principles in LDT reflect the character qualities supported by the College in the formation of Christian living, service, and education.
 Although LDT is not an organization that students attend weekly, there are several events they can attend, such as retreats, forums, conferences, service projects, and community events.

 For more information about the Leadership Development Track, please contact the Student Director office at firstname.lastname@example.org

 Small Group Leader Training

-Small Group Leader Training is an intentional small group discipleship program that prepares students to organically grow small groups.
+Small Group Leader Training is an intentional, small-group discipleship program that prepares students to organically grow small groups.
 As a partnership between Christian Ministries and Residence Life, Small Group Leader Training helps prepare 25-30 students each semester.
-While in this program, students come to a fuller understanding of who Jesus is and the value of committing to community throughout life.
+While in this program, students come to a fuller understanding of who Jesus is and the value of committing to the community throughout life.
 This program empowers students to lead Gospel-centered small groups on most of the dormitory floors on campus.